kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/extras/WAS-analyze.md

 ## Analyze the Recommendations
 Once the Data Collector Results have been uploaded to IBM Cloud Transformation Advisor a set of recommendations will be created and shown on the **Recommendations** page.
 In this section the recommendations will be analyzed and interpreted.

-1. The default recommendations are based on a target runtime of **Liberty on Private Cloud**.
-In this scenario the desired target runtime is **WebSphere Traditional on Private Cloud**.
-Use the **Preferred migration** drop down to select WebSphere Traditional on Private Cloud as shown below.
+1. The default recommendations are based on a target runtime of **Liberty runtimes**.
+In this scenario the desired target runtime is **WebSphere Traditional**.
+Use the **Migration target** drop down to select WebSphere traditional as shown below.

   ![Summary](images/tWAS-analyze/analysis1.jpg)